Evve01/Linsl/README.md

 `neg` takes a single number and returns its negation.
 For example, `(neg 1)` evaluates to `-1`.

-Note that -- unlike other lisp/scheme dialects -- there is no built in `-`.
+Note that &ndash; unlike other lisp/scheme dialects &ndash; there is no built in `-`.
 This is in an effort to keep the interpreter as minimal as possible, since this function can be defined in Linsl using the `+` and `neg` primitives.